section-engineering-education/engineering-education/articles/embedding-a-video-into-a-webpage-using-html-and-css/Index.md

 ### Why use HTML and why not HTML5?
 HTML is an older version of HTML5.
 It can support almost all the browsers and it is easier to embed a YouTube by using the iframe tag.

-HTML5 uses ``` <video>```  tag and it does not support all the browers that can cause a lot of hassle in adding multiple sources to support different formats.
+HTML5 uses ``` <video>```  tag and it does not support all the browsers and this can cause a lot of hassle in adding multiple sources to support different formats.

 Iframe is an inline frame and permits items to be embedded in one webpage into another webpage and in this case, it is a YouTube page.
 By using iframe, you do not have to worry about the file format compatibility issues.